Skip to content

 The CLI workflow is the manual developer path.
 You use the ADK directly, edit the project locally, and push changes back to Agent Studio.

-Step 1 — Initialise your project
+Step 1 - Initialize your project

 Link a local folder to an existing Agent Studio project.
 The agent must already exist in Agent Studio.